Leolion2023/InvertedPendulum/README.md

 ## To Do

 - [x] Create a CAD Model of the robot
+- [x] Make the mechanical connections more stable, based on 3 prototypes for maximum reliability, visible in [Prototypes](assets/Prototypes.jpg)
+- [x] Design it to use fewer resources
+- [x] Use fewer parts for easier assembly and more stable holding
+- [x] Add a fixed sensor mount in the PCB holder for stable readings
+- [x] Design non-slip tires
+- [x] Reuse the board from an old project to recycle resources
 - [x] Code to simply drive the robot so it always stands up
 - [ ] Improve the code so it can be calibrated using a phone
-    - Connect via BLE to an app OR
+    - [ ] Connect via BLE to an app OR
-    - Open a webserver on its own WiFi
+    - [ ] Open a webserver on its own WiFi
+- [ ] Prevent slight tilting
+    - Could be related to the PID control; the system may not be able to compensate for small angles¹

+**Notes:**
+1. The code prevents the system from reacting to small angles, but it was also tested without this hysteresis and still did not work.
+At an angle of about 1-2 degrees, the output to the motors is only a few watts, which is not enough to compensate.
+This would require a more aggressive response to small values.

 # Hardware
 ## Requirements